 Maintaining a dry environment is the secret to a healthy flock.
 Proper airflow is non-negotiable, as poor ventilation traps moisture and leads to a buildup of ammonia, which can cause serious respiratory issues for your chickens.
 Make sure your coop has vents near the roofline to let damp air escape.
 During severe weather, you can give your coop extra protection by stacking straw bales against the most exposed walls.
 This simple trick provides a temporary windbreak and an extra layer of insulation.
 Regularly check and replace bedding to keep it from getting damp and compacted.
 A dry coop means healthier chickens and fewer worries for you.

-Maintain Your Weatherproof Coop for Years to Come
+How to Maintain Your Weatherproof Coop

 A high-quality coop is a fantastic investment in your flock's health and safety.
 But even the sturdiest coop needs a little TLC to stand up to the elements year after year.
 Think of it like maintaining your own home—a little proactive care goes a long way in preventing bigger issues down the road.
 By creating a simple maintenance routine, you ensure your coop remains a safe, dry, and cozy haven for your chickens for its entire lifespan.
 It’s all about protecting your investment and keeping your feathered family happy.

-Your Simple Cleaning Routine
+A Simple Cleaning Routine That Actually Works

 A clean coop is your first line of defense against moisture and decay.
 The best coops are designed to make this chore painless.
 Aim for a quick clean once a week, scooping out soiled bedding and adding fresh material.
 This prevents ammonia buildup, which can damage wood, and helps you spot leaks or drafts early.
 A full deep clean should happen at least twice a year.
 A coop with easy access and a thoughtful design makes this weekly task much more manageable and is key to maintaining a healthy environment for your flock.

-A Seasonal Maintenance Checklist
+Your Seasonal Maintenance Checklist

 Break down your maintenance by season.
 In spring, inspect for any winter damage to the roof and seals.
 Summer is perfect for applying a fresh coat of non-toxic paint or sealant to protect the wood.
 In the fall, clear debris from the roof and ensure ventilation is ready for colder weather.
 Before winter arrives, seal any drafts and check that the structure is secure against snow and wind.
 This simple seasonal rhythm keeps your coop in top shape and makes the work feel less overwhelming.

-When to Update Your Coop's Weatherproofing
+When Should You Update Your Coop's Weatherproofing?

 Even with great care, weatherproofing wears down.
 Watch for peeling paint, cracked sealant around windows, or worn-looking shingles.
 Check wooden parts, especially near the ground, for any softness or rot.
 Address these issues right away to prevent them from getting worse.
 When making repairs, use high-quality materials like exterior-grade plywood and proper sealants to ensure the fix lasts.
 A small touch-up now is much easier than a major repair later, protecting your coop’s integrity for the long haul.

-Tips to Make Your Coop Last a Lifetime
+How to Make Your Coop Last a Lifetime

 A coop’s longevity starts with its construction.
 Choosing one built from high-quality, durable materials is the most critical step.
 Our customizable coops, for instance, use superior wood and building techniques for excellent insulation and durability.
 To extend its life, place your coop on a level, well-drained surface to prevent moisture from damaging the base.
 Adding protective coop accessories like hardware cloth around the base can also deter pests.
 Investing in quality from the start gives your coop the best chance to stand strong for decades.